stateless-minds/cyber-stasis/README.md

 5. Navigate to <a href="https://ipfs.io/ipfs/QmQxd8Drsg5bvwqk3BbVmmNuouiJn9DdLY65717wWkLUxA">APP URL</a> and let's simulate the future together!

 Please note the game has been developed on a WQHD resolution(2560x1440) and is currently not responsive or optimized for mobile devices.
 For best gaming experience if you play in FHD(1920x1080) please set your browser zoom settings to 150%.

+## Guidelines

+* **Economic simulator** - Cyber Stasis is an economic simulator in the form of a fictional game based on global real-time demand and supply.
+* **Real-time demand/supply graph** - The graph reflects all demand and supply requests and is updated in real-time.
+* **Supply can be sent only in response to an existing demand** - Send only goods and services you can provide in real life.
+* **Keep it real** - Send requests for your real daily needs to make the whole simulation as accurate as possible.
+* **Global events** - When the supply/demand ratio drops below certain thresholds global events are triggered and sent as notifications such as global shortage of water, food and housing.
+* **Do what you do in real life** - Ask for things you need and supply things you provide.
+* **Rankings** - Rankings reflect the level of contribution and usefulness of members to society.
+They take all factors into account and are calculated by a formula.
+The Reputation Index is the score in the game.
+Provide more than you consume and become the most valuable member of society!
+* **No collection of user data** - Cyber Stasis does not collect any personal user data.
+* **User generated content is fictional** - All user generated content is fictional and creators are responsibile for it.
+* **If you like it support it** - This is an open source community project.
+Feel free to improve it or fork it and use it for your projects.
+Donations are welcome.

 ## Screenshots